scale03/scale03/README.md

  </pre>
 </div>

 Passionate about distributed systems and OSS.
+Currently focusing on observability and orchestration.
 I build tools from scratch in my [**Playground**](https://github.com/scale03/playground) to understand the internals.

 <br>